seanbutler/Seeds/ThrowingThings/article.md

 _ISS Crew Earth Observations experiment and the Image Science &amp; Analysis Group, Johnson Space Center.
 Public domain via Wikimedia Commons_

-The aesthetics of space and visuals in games is different from that in the traditional visual arts.
-As game developers we must balance the needs of the visual form against the needs of the gameplay form.

-In big studio production this is often done by having white/orange boxing and by having gameplay collision mesh built in parallel with the gameplay design separate process from the (later) art generation.

-In procedural generation the management of this dual nature has to be handled differently.
-Often procedural generation closely ties the visuals and gameplay space.

-High end algorithms producing authentic natural landscapes, can be complex and computationally expensive.
-A metaphorical approach is easier, build arbitrary authentic algorithms.
-Passable approximations which are lightweight customisable, flexible and easy to understand.

-The maths involved is in comparison simple relying on GCSE trig and random numbers.
-The system is tweak-able by a human designer. with input value readily.
+Algorithms producing realistic natural landscapes, can be complex and computationally expensive.
+A metaphorical approach is easier, build passable approximations which are lightweight customisable, flexible and easy to understand.
+The maths involved is simple relying on GCSE trig and random numbers.
+The system is understandable and tweak-able.
 Metaphorical physical simulations (even algebraic ones) close the Gulf of Execution commonly associated with complex procedural systems.

-[^1]: A better kind of procedural blasphemy might be an 'electric sinner'.
+[^1]: A better procedural blasphemy might be an 'electric sinner'.
 Use AI, logic and natural language processing to codify the core rule set from a religious text.
 Build a machine to break those rules (in thought, by visualising them, then perhaps automatically tweeting the images, by communication by inciting others to commit sin and finally in action, would need a robot for this one).
-Is it possible to carry out any of these activities without actually committing a sin oneself?
+Is it possible to carry out any of these activities without committing a sin oneself?
 I suppose we could consider it educational or somewhat like a morality play. (some might say that video games are already doing this)

-[^2]: If anyone knows a bit plate tectonics please, get in-touch, perhaps we can work together?
+[^2]: Do you know plate tectonics?
+Please, get in-touch, perhaps we can work together?